SuperOfficeDocs/superoffice-docs/docs/en/custom-objects/learn/udef.md

 Indexing is good for user experience and performance.
 The first 4 fields of each data type are reserved for indexes.

 You have to mark the checkbox when creating the field to allow it to be indexed.
-You can mark up to 4 fields in each of the 4 data types (Long, Double String[40], String[200]) for each entity.
-For example, you can index 4 numbers and 4 decimals for a contact, however you can't at the same time also index a date - because all Long index slots are taken by the numbers.
+You can mark up to 4 fields in each of the 4 data types (Long, Double, String[40], String[200]) for each entity.
+For example, you can index 4 numbers and 4 decimals for a contact, however you cannot at the same time also index a date - because all Long index slots are taken by the numbers.

 If you choose not to index at all, you are essentially wasting 16 fields!
 Thus, the max number of custom fields is reduced to 103.